spaceml-org/InstrumentToInstrument/docs/pages/download.rst

 in your terminal.
 This will download the test dataset to the selected path of your local machine.
 It consists of data from:

-    - 'Solar Dynamics Observatory (SDO) Atmospheric Imaging Assembly (AIA) instrument'
+    - Solar Dynamics Observatory (SDO) Atmospheric Imaging Assembly (AIA) instrument
-    - 'PROBA2 Sun Watcher using Active Pixel System detector and Image Processing (SWAP) instrument'
+    - PROBA2 Sun Watcher using Active Pixel System detector and Image Processing (SWAP) instrument
-    - 'Solar Orbiter (SolO) EUI instrument including the Full Sun Imager (FSI) and the High Resolution Imager (HRI)'
+    - Solar Orbiter (SolO) EUI instrument including the Full Sun Imager (FSI) and the High Resolution Imager (HRI)